 The app isn’t linked to any type of scam, but since it pays you for running, something that benefits you, several people have made posts about it not being real.
 According to them, an app that pays you solely for running just can’t exist.

 People also despise the fact that it takes ages to earn enough to make a single purchase from the app’s brand partners, and others believe that the app “cheats” while going through the conversion process.
-There are also those who are concerned about the offers that require credit card details and about is sweatcoin legit
+Some are concerned about the offers that require credit card details and about is sweatcoin legit